 5: Consider working on smaller critical access hospitals

-As a sales rep, you must figure out “who are my accounts, and how am I going to hit my number?”
+As a sales rep, you need to ask yourself: “Who are my accounts, and how am I going to hit my number?”
 With thousands of healthcare facilities in play, data can help you triage and prioritize.

 You want to define your strategic accounts—maybe purely based on size, potential revenue opportunity, a great logo, affiliate play, or even an organization with direct or indirect influence over other hospitals.
 Based on your business, you need to use the right data to identify these strategic accounts and know exactly why they are strategic.